RichiePowell/japanese-kana-game/README.md

+New version with more word sets and improved functionality available at: https://github.com/RichiePowell/japanese-practice

 # Japanese Kana Game

 A handy way to practice your Hiragana and Katakana.
 Like using flash cards, but with the power of React.